Enhanced Sensitivity to Ultralight Bosonic Dark Matter in the Spectra of the Linear Radical SrOH: Normal modes of a linear triatomic molecule

-\textit{Normal modes of a linear triatomic molecule}.
 In order to determine the dependence of vibrational frequencies of SrOH on the proton-to-electron mass ratio $\mu$, we perform the normal mode analysis using the $\mathbf{GF}$ matrix formalism \cite{wilson1955molecular}.
-The kinetic energy related matrix $\mathbb{\mathbf{G}}$ for a linear triatomic molecule is given by
+The kinetic-energy-related matrix $\mathbb{\mathbf{G}}$ for a linear triatomic molecule is given by

 where following a common convention in the literature we use the notation $\mu_{1}\equiv1/m_{{\rm Sr}}$, $\mu_{2}=1/m_{{\rm H}}$ and $\mu_{3}\equiv1/m_{{\rm O}}$ while

 which also has units of 1/{[}mass{]}.
 The diagonal force constant matrix is given by